Opportunity and empowerment

-The driver licensing access program helps remove the barriers that prevent disadvantaged Aboriginal people and other disadvantaged communities in NSW from entering the licensing system.
+The Driver Licensing Access Program helps remove the barriers that prevent disadvantaged Aboriginal people and other disadvantaged communities in NSW from entering the licensing system.

 This program assists Aboriginal and other disadvantaged people to obtain and retain their driver licence and remain safe and legal drivers.
 Obtaining a driver licence contributes to improved access to education, employment, health and other community participation services.

-In 2016-17, 14 services were engaged to deliver a range of driver licensing access services and culturally appropriate support and resources, including:
+Service providers are engaged to deliver a range of driver licensing access services and culturally appropriate support and resources, including:

 - Literacy, numeracy and computer skills